HETI History

 Executive Director: Roisin Brennan (Ireland)

-Committee Members: Irene Kapari (Greece), Roswitha Zink (Austria), Jeong-Yi Kwon (South Korea), Gustavo Dos Santos (Uruguay), Jill Carey (Ireland), Anton Saratov (Russia), Marilyn Sokolov (USA)
+Committee Members: Irene Kapari (Greece), Roswitha Zink (Austria), Jeong-Yi Kwon (South Korea), Gustavo Dos Santos (Uruguay), Anton Saratov (Russia), Marilyn Sokolof (USA)